-Bernhard Lange (1), Jørgen Højstrup (2), Søren Larsen (2), Rebecca Barthelmie (2)
+Bernhard Lange (1), Søren Larsen (2), Jørgen Højstrup (2), Rebecca Barthelmie (2)

-(1) Dept. of Energy and Semiconductor Research, Faculty of Physics, University of Oldenburg, D-26111 Oldenburg, Germany, phone: +49-441-7983927, fax: +49-441-7983326, e-mail: Bernhard.Lange@uni-oldenburg.de (2) Wind Energy Department, Risø National Laboratory, P.O.
+(1) Dept. of Energy and Semiconductor Research, Faculty of Physics, University of Oldenburg, D-26111 Oldenburg, Germany, phone: +49-441-7983927, fax: +49-441-7983326, e-mail: Bernhard.Lange@uni-oldenburg.de

+(2) Wind Energy Department, Risø National Laboratory, P.O.
 Box 49, DK-4000 Roskilde, Denmark

 ABSTRACT: Monin-Obukhov theory predicts the well-known log-linear form of the vertical wind speed profile.
-Two parameters, namely the aerodynamic surface roughness length and the Monin-Obukhov-length, are needed to predict the vertical wind speed profile from a measurement at one height.
+A turbulence intensity profile can be estimated from this by assuming that the standard deviation of the wind speed is proportional to the friction velocity.
+Two parameters, namely the aerodynamic surface roughness length and the Monin-Obukhov length, are than needed to predict the vertical wind speed and turbulence intensity profiles from a measurement at one height.
 Different models to estimate these parameters for conditions important for offshore wind energy utilisation are discussed and tested: Four models for the surface roughness and three methods to derive the Monin-Obukov-length from measurements are compared.
 They have been tested with data from the offshore field measurement Rødsand by extrapolating the measured 10 m wind speed to 50 m height and comparing it with the measured 50 m wind speed.
 The mean wind speed at 50 m height is under-predicted by 2% to 5% when extrapolated from a 10 m measurement.
 For the sea surface roughness it has been found that the simplest approach, a constant roughness, gave the best result.
-From the models to derive the Monin-Obukhov-length the bulk method performed best.
+From the models to derive the Monin-Obukhov length the bulk method performed best.
 It has been shown that this is due to shortcomings of the description of the stability influence in the stable regime.
+The measured turbulence intensities show a large spreading, which is not captured in the modelling by any of the sea surface roughness models.